Azure-Samples/ms-identity-blazor-server/README.md

 The [Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/v2-overview), along with [Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) (Azure AD) and [Azure Azure Active Directory B2C](https://docs.microsoft.com/azure/active-directory-b2c/overview) (Azure AD B2C) are central to the **Azure** cloud ecosystem.
 This tutorial aims to take you through the fundamentals of enabling modern authentication for an ASP.NET Core Blazor Server, using the [Microsoft Authentication Library](https://docs.microsoft.com/azure/active-directory/develop/msal-overview) and [Microsoft.Identity.Web](https://aka.ms/microsoft-identity-web).

-We recommend following the chapters in successive order.
-However, the code samples are self-contained, so feel free to pick samples by topics that you may need at the moment.

 > :warning: This is a *work in progress*.
 Come back frequently to discover more samples.

 ## Prerequisites

 - Either [Visual Studio](https://visualstudio.microsoft.com/downloads/) or [Visual Studio Code](https://code.visualstudio.com/download)
-- An **Azure AD** tenant.
-For more information see: [How to get an Azure AD tenant](https://docs.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant)
-- A user account in your **Azure AD** tenant.
-- An **Azure AD B2C** tenant.
-For more information see: [How to get an Azure AD B2C tenant](https://docs.microsoft.com/azure/active-directory-b2c/tutorial-create-tenant)
-- A user account in your **Azure AD B2C** tenant.

 Please refer to each sample's README for sample-specific prerequisites.